 - Riding over curbs or obstacles can cause tipping and serious bodily harm.
 If you have any doubt that you can safely cross any curb or obstacle, ALWAYS ASK FOR HELP.
 Be aware of your riding skills and personal limitations.
 Develop new skills only with the help of a companion. - Using Anti-Tippers substantially reduces your risk of falling over backwards, which can cause serious injury.
 If you are afraid of tipping over, use the Anti-Tippers.
 The Anti-Tippers will keep you from falling over, but they will limit your ability to be pulled up curbs and some other maneuvers.
 Just as children learn to ride bikes without training wheels, you may be able to learn to use your wheelchair without Anti-Tippers.
-WHIRLWIND STRONGLY RECCOMENDS THAT YOU USE ANTI-TIPPERS WHILE YOU ARE LEARNING TO RIDE YOUR WHEELCHAIR. - Always wear your seat positioning strap.
-Whirlwind recommends using a seat positioning strap as an additional safeguard against falling out of your wheelchair.
-If your seat positioning strap becomes lost or worn, contact Whirlwind for a replacement. - The RoughRider is not designed for weight training and is unsafe for use as a seat while weight training.
+WE STRONGLY RECOMMEND THAT YOU USE ANTI-TIPPERS WHILE YOU ARE LEARNING TO RIDE YOUR WHEELCHAIR. - We recommend using a seat positioning strap as an additional safeguard against falling out of your wheelchair.
+Seat positioning straps can be purchased online through eBay and other vendors. - The RoughRider is not designed for weight training and is unsafe for use as a seat while weight training.
 Weight training from the RoughRider substantially changes the stability of the chair and may cause tipping.